What Does a Healthcare Analyst Do?

-- Problem-solve – As you research, you should look for ways to improve quality of care and minimize costs, and recommend those solutions to your management team.
+- Problem-solve – As you research, you should look for ways to improve quality of care and minimize costs, and recommend those solutions to your healthcare administration and management team.

 - Implement solutions – Alongside management and other departments, work to implement the solutions to the problems you found and continue to assess the development of these changes.

 - On-site visits – Regularly visit the locations that you collect your medical data from in order to evaluate the operations and costs of healthcare across all platforms.